tidyverse/tidyups/004-governance.md

 -   How can we communicate with authors?
 Do we add them to a team?
 Do we add them as members of the repo?
 Do we add them to a slack channel?
 -   Are there other common tasks?
+-   What steps do we need to take to align existing repos with the new policy?